-If you need to drop off a lunch, snack, eyeglasses, clothing, books, etc. for your student, please come into the school office and leave it on the Stallion Prime cart.
+If you need to drop off a lunch, snack, eyeglasses, clothing, books, etc. for your student, please come into the school office and leave it at the front desk using the Stallion Prime delivery system.
 Please complete a Stallion Prime slip with your child's name and teacher on it.
 The school office will do their best to make sure students get their items at either 10:00am or 11:45am delivery time.